 After the Party

-While a traditional birthday party with lots of guests isn’t possible during a COVID-19 quarantine, an internet birthday party for teenagers can create just as many great memories!
+While it may be off the table to meet in-person for a traditional birthday party during a COVID-19 quarantine, an internet birthday party for teenagers can create just as many great memories!